TQSProject23/.github/profile/README.md

 It aims to streamline and optimize the process of order collection and package pickup for businesses and their customers.

-Full report will be available at https://github.com/TQSProject23/docs
+Full report available at https://github.com/TQSProject23/docs

 ----